gambitproject/gambit/doc/pygambit.user.rst

 for the second player is transposed before passing to :py:meth:`.Game.from_arrays`.

 There is a reverse function :py:meth:`.Game.to_arrays` that produces the players' payoff tables given a strategic game.
 The output is the list of numpy arrays, where the number of produced arrays is equal to the number of players.

+.. ipython:: python

+   m, m_transposed = g.to_arrays()
+   m

+There is a parameter `dtype`` passed to :py:meth:`.Game.to_arrays` that configures the data type of payoffs in the generated arrays.
+Supported types are :py:class:`.Rational` (default) and float.

+.. ipython:: python

+   m, m_transposed = g.to_arrays(dtype=float)
+   m

 .. _pygambit.user.numbers: